A Characterization of Egalitarian and Proportional Sharing Principles: An Efficient Extension Operator Approach: Efficient extension for solutions of coalition structure games

 where $C$ is enumerated as $C=\{i_1, i_2, \ldots, i_{|C|}\}$ with $i_0=i_{|C|}$ and $i_{|C|+1}=i_1$.

 \item[] \textbf{Restricted balanced cycle contributions (RBCC)}: $\varphi$ satisfies (RBCC-$v$) for any $(N,v) \in \mathcal{V}^N$ such that $N \subset \mathcal{U}$ with $|N|<\infty$.

 \end{itemize}

-Restricted balanced cycle contributions (RBCC) only requires that the sum of the payoff difference from the deletion of a players is invariant for the order in each component.
+Restricted balanced cycle contributions (RBCC) only requires that the sum of the payoff difference from the deletion of players is invariant for the order in each component.
 Notice that (RBCC) cannot work in the finite player framework because it is silent about the relationship among the values on, for example, $\mathcal{P}$, $\mathcal{P}_{-i}$ and $\mathcal{P}_{-j}$, which is specified in (CRBC).
-Technically speaking, such a difference makes us difficult to use induction on the size of components, which is a key logic in \cite{slikker2000} and Theorem \ref{f-ESS network 1}.
+Technically speaking, this difference makes it difficult to use induction on the size of components, which is a key logic in \cite{slikker2000} and Theorem \ref{f-ESS network 1}.
 Note also that it requires nothing for a two-player component.
 For such components, we consider the following property.

 \begin{itemize} \item[] \textbf{$f$-Equal gain relative to null players ($f$-EGN)}: For any $(N, v, \mathcal{P}) \in \mathcal{CV}$ and $i, j \in C \in \mathcal{P}$, if $j$ is null in $v$, then $\varphi_i(N, v, \mathcal{P})-\varphi_j(N,v, \mathcal{P})=f_i(N,v,\mathcal{P})-f_j(N,v,\mathcal{P})$. \end{itemize}